zouftou/grocery/README.md

 # grocery
-## model entities for our application
+## Model entities for our application
 ![grocery model](grocery-model.png)